Grammys 2018 performers and presenters

 What about the presenters?

-Presenters have yet to be announced for the Grammys.
+Presenters have yet to be publicly disclosed.
 Last year’s presenters included stars like Jennifer Lopez, Kelly Clarkson, Tim McGraw and Faith Hill.

 What else should I know?